Research Methods |

 ** Note: Undergraduate students should pre-register for this course.
 If you did not pre-register you are not guaranteed a spot and should email the Professor prior to the first day of class.
 At the start of the first class the Professor will review the number of slots available and let students know if they have made it into the course. **

 This is a graduate-level seminar.
-We discuss topics that reflect the overlap between law and psychology, including: eyewitness identification; interrogation; forensics and neuroscience; culpability/mitigation/excusing conditions; psychopathy; environment and criminal behavior; policing special populations: mental illness/domestic violence; prisons; decision making by judges and juries; risk assessment/clinical prediction; racism/sexism; and, the psychology of violence.
+We discuss topics that reflect the overlap between law and psychology, including: eyewitness identification; interrogation; forensics and neuroscience; culpability/mitigation/excusing conditions; environment and criminal behavior; policing special populations: mental illness/domestic violence; prisons; decision making by judges and juries; and risk assessment/clinical prediction.

 **Note: Permission of the instructor required to take this course. **